Thunder Sounds

 Our society, as most western societies, has been laboring for decades under the false assumption that men and women are basically interchangeable.
 Fundamental differences in outlook, values, ambitions, etc. are seen to be superficial trappings artificially foisted upon us by developing under outdated patriarchal societal norms.
 Under such a view, gender is actually nothing but a choice in perspective, not a physiological assignment with psychological implications.

-There is but one creature God made in his image (imprint), man, of which there are two genders, male and female.
-Mankind, male and female, is one creature made with one purpose by God in his pristine creation--to rule over earth.
-In this there was no differentiation between male and female, and no implication of preeminence or authority.
+There is but one physical creature God made in his image, man, of which there is two sexes, male and female.
+This one creature, male and female, was made with one purpose by God in his pristine creation--to rule over the earth.
+In this there was no differentiation between the sexes and no implication of preeminence or authority in one over the other.
 There was, however, a differentiation in roles.

 Though male and female humans were undifferentiated in being (image of God), purpose (dominion), and authority (equivalent), they were made by God different in role, even in his pristine creation.
 The male was made to till and care for the garden God had planted.
 The female was made to relate to and accompany man, and eventually bear children.

 Made as he was for his role, the male had a pristinely pure desire to plant, raise, maintain, and watch over the creation over which he exercised dominion.
 The female had a pristinely pure desire to stand beside (aid) the male she cared for and who cared for her as she exercised dominion.
-This condition of either sex was implied by their created purpose and verified by the dysfunction imposed upon them by the curse.
+These purposeful conditions of either sex were implied by God's aim in creating them and verified by the dysfunction imposed upon them by God's curse upon them due to sin.

-Secular psychology will not make this distinction, but the Bible can and does, and therefore, reality does.
+Secular psychology will not make this distinction between the sexes, but the Bible can and does, and therefore, reality does.

 Understanding this truth is to apprehend why males tend to be task-oriented and find identity in what they do, and females tend to be relationally-oriented and find identity in how they are connected to other people.
 Ask a man about his life and he’ll tell you about what he does or what he plans to do.
 Ask a woman about her life and she’ll tell you about the people in her life.
 A simplistic generalization, I know, but it certainly jives with my experience of people throughout my life.